chandima2000/pet-store-react-dotnet/README.md

 - Implement additional functionalities such as search and filters.

+## Contributing
+We welcome contributions from the community.
 Feel free to contribute to this project by forking and submitting a pull request!